webix-hub/docs/data/file_manager/api_reference.md

 params:

-- id - {mixed} the id of the folder where copyed or cut files will be pasted
+- id - {mixed} the id of the folder where copied or cut files will be pasted

 <h3 id="rename">renameFile</h3>